sonda-red/blog/content/posts/04-intel-homelab-2.md

 - [09 To-do and next steps](#09-to-do-and-next-steps)

 In the first part of this series, I walked through the hardware choices and the initial setup of my Intel-powered homelab.
-With the machines succesfully doing their best to keep optimal temps this summer, it was time to document the first big step - scaffolding the cluster.
+With the machines succesfully doing their best to keep optimal temps this summer, it was time to document the first big step - building up the cluster.

 ---